libplctag/libplctag/README.md

 ### High Level Features

+- EtherNet/IP and Modbus TCP support.
 - Open source licensing under the MPL 2.0 or LGPL 2+.
 - Pure C library for portability across Linux, Windows and macOS as well as 32-bit and 64-bit.
 - Support for x86, ARM and MIPS, and probably others.
 - Very stable API with almost no changes other than feature additions since 2012.
-- Read and write tags of various types in the following PLCs:
-  - AB/Rockwell ControlLogix, CompactLogix, Micro800, PLC/5, SLC 500, MicroLogix etc.
-  - Omron NX/NJ PLCs.
-  - PLCs support Modbus TCP (must support commands 1, 2, 3, 4, 15 and 16).
 - Low memory use and very high performance and capacity.
 Uses protocol-specific features to increase performance.
 - Simple API with minimal use of language-specific data to enable easy wrapping in other languages.
 - Extensive example programs showing use of all library features.
-- Included wrappers for many other languages.
+- Wrappers for higher level languages like C#/.Net, Julia etc.
 - Free!

 ### Detailed Features

 #### PLC Support

 - support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP).
-Firmware versions 16, 20 and 31.
   - read/write 8, 16, 32, and 64-bit signed and unsigned integers.
-  - read/write single bits/booleans under some circumstances (BOOL arrays are still tricky).
+  - read/write single bits/booleans.
   - read/write 32-bit and 64-bit IEEE format (little endian) floating point.
   - raw support for user-defined structures (you need to pull out the data piece by piece)
   - read/write arrays of the above.